m-beau/NeuroPyxels/README.md

   python -c 'import npyx' # should not return any error
   # If it does, install any missing dependencies with pip (hopefully none!)
   ```
-  - from the remote repository (always up to date - still private at time of writing, pip is a prerelease)
+  - from the remote repository (always up to date)
   ```bash
   conda activate env_name
   pip install git+https://github.com/Npix-routines/NeuroPyxels@master